Eldoza/Time-Mastr/README.md

 # Overtime App

-This is an app that helps to provide documentation to a company, which shows if salaried employees recived overtime each week.
+This is an app that helps to provide documentation to a company, which shows if salaried employees received overtime each week.

 ## Built with Ruby on Rails 5